Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

 the function will allocate enoug memory for the string and its null terminator.
 A user may decide to invoke a value of ``buff`` that is larger than the initial string, if the string may grow in the future.
 This will prevent the need for allocating memory which can be time consuming.
+This method has a space complexity of :math:`O(1)` and a time complexity of :math:`O(n)`.

 .. code-block:: bash